harishankz/key_value_pair_data_store/readme.md

 # Key Value Pair DataStore

-The Key Value Pair DataStore used to store data in as a File Temporarily
+The Key Value Pair DataStore used to store data in as a File Temporarily.

+This Data store is ThreadSafe.

 This Data store also supports time to live property, beyond which the data will be not available to read or to delete.